oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 sudo rpm -Uvh jdk-14.0.2_linux-x64_bin.rpm
 ```

-If you have installed multiple versions on your machine, you select which version using the folowing command.
+If you have installed multiple versions on your machine, you select which version using the following command:
 ```bash
 sudo alternatives --config java
 ```